 For those who are confined to a wheelchair and/or those looking to attend a game at Yankee Stadium with somebody who is, there is some important information that you’ll want to know.
 If you’re seeking ADA or handicapped seating, you’ll find that there are accessible rows at the top of most sections within the ballpark and spread throughout.
 If necessary, folding chairs will be provided with guests, such as ones looking to sit with a fan confined to a wheelchair.
 One trick you can use to filter tickets that are handicapped or ADA accessible is by using our “Additional filters +” button on the event page that allow you to select “ADA (wheelchair accessible),” which shows all seats that the seller has marked as handicapped seating.

-How to Get the Cheapest New York Yankees Tickets
+How to Get Cheaper New York Yankees Tickets

-With high prices come high service fees with many marketplaces, but not TickPick.
-Here at TickPick, we have no service fees, making us your source for the cheapest New York Yankees tickets on the secondary market.
+Most other ticket marketplaces charge high service fees in addition to the listed price, but not TickPick.
+Here at TickPick, we have no service fees, making us your source for New York Yankees tickets at the guaranteed best prices on the secondary market.
 If you haven’t used TickPick before, you can sign up with the link below for $10 off your first purchase.
 If you have any questions regarding New York Yankees tickets, please feel free to submit a request here.